About Bolognese Sauce

 - sea salt and freshly ground black pepper

-Boil the pasta until al dente, do not let it boil.
-When serving, spread the sauce on top of the pasta and sprinkle generously with Parmesan.
+Boil the pasta until al dente, making sure not to overcook it.
+When serving, top the pasta with the sauce and generously sprinkle with Parmesan.

-Boil the pasta until al dente, do not let it boil.
-When serving, spread the sauce on top of the pasta and sprinkle generously with Parmesan.
+Boil the pasta until al dente, making sure not to overcook it.
+When serving, top the pasta with the sauce and generously sprinkle with Parmesan.